BigSoftVideo/AVA360VR/features.md

 ### Presenting

 - Import, view and loop time-coded transcripts in VR (🌐)
-- Present a slideshow in VR with timer countdown and inserted video clips'
+- Present a slideshow in VR with timer countdown and inserted video clips (🌐)
 - Show invisible slide notes on the left controller

 ### Capturing